 Learning Disabilities

-As a non-profit organization, we can not recommend specific camps.
-We can, however, provide you with articles that will give you the information you need.
+As a non-profit organization, we cannot recommend specific camps.
+We can, however, direct you to articles with the information you need.
 It is important to be a careful consumer when looking for a program for a child with special needs.
-Check out each camp carefully.
-Visit the site and talk with previous clients if possible.
+If possible, visit the site and talk with previous clients first.

 Here are some articles you may be interested in:

-- Tips for Choosing A Summer Camp for Your LD Child
+- Helping You Choose a Summer Camp for Your LD Child

 - Make the Right Choice

-- Summer Camps for Kids with Learning Disabilities or AD/HD
+- Selecting a Summer Camp for a Child with Learning or Attention Problems

 - DO-IT Summer Camps

-- Kids' Camps is a comprehensive directory of camps and summer experiences on the Internet.
+- Kids' Camps is a comprehensive online directory of camps and summer experiences.

-- Summercamp offers a wealth of tips, answers and hints for parents and children.
+- National Camp Association offers tips and insight for parents and children.

 - Learning Camp

-- Camp Nuhop A summer camp for children with learning disabilities, behavioral disorders and attention deficit disorders.
-(Ohio & Colorado)
+- Camp Nuhop is a summer camp for children with learning disabilities, behavioral disorders, and attention deficit disorders (in Ohio & Colorado).

 Here are a few other resources:

-According to government regulations, students with learning disabilities have disorders in one or more basic psychological processes involved in understanding or using language, spoken or written, which may manifest itself in an imperfect ability to listen, think, speak, read, write, spell or do mathematical calculations.
+According to the Individuals with Disabilities Act (IDEA), students with learning disabilities have disorders in one or more basic psychological processes involved in understanding or using language, spoken or written, which may manifest itself in an imperfect ability to listen, think, speak, read, write, spell or do mathematical calculations.

-However, it is often difficult, based on observed behaviors, to distinguish between slow learners and learning disabled persons.
-Basically, a student with LD has deficits in one or two areas while performing at or above the average in other areas.
+However, it is often difficult to distinguish between slow learners and people with LD based only on observed behaviors.
+A student with LD has deficits in one or two areas while performing at or above the average in other areas.
 The child's potential or overall intelligence is greater than his/her poor achievement would predict.
 This is called the ability-achievement discrepancy.
-It is even possible for someone to have characteristics of both conditions.
+Some children even fall under both the gifted and LD categories, and are thus referred to as twice-exceptional

-Actual diagnosis of a learning disability can only be done by a trained professional – clinical psychologists, educational psychologists, some physicians, etc. There are a number of articles that give parents and teachers a better idea of what goes into making such a diagnosis.
-A few of the articles list typical signs of a possible learning disability; others list strategies that work well with LD students.
+A diagnosis of a learning disability can only be given by trained professionals such as clinical psychologists, educational psychologists, and educational diagnosticians.
+Below are several articles that help give parents and teachers a better idea of what goes into making such a diagnosis and outline common LD signs and possible teaching strategies.

 - Early Identification: Normal and Atypical Development